radoslaw-ern/overance/README.md

 ## Project setup

+To install all dependencies, open a terminal and enter the following command:\
+`npm install`

+## Compile and Hot-Reload for Development

-To run the project, open a terminal and run the following commands:\
+To run the development version of this project, open a terminal and enter the following command:\
-`npm install`\
 `npm run dev`

 By default it runs under this address:\
 `http://localhost:5173/`

-## Unit testing
+## Run Unit Tests

-To run the unit tests, open a terminal and run the following command:\
+To run the unit tests, open a terminal and enter the following command:\
 `npm run test:unit`

-## Build for production
+## Compile and Minify for Production

-To build the project for production, open a terminal and run the following command:\
+To build the project for production, open a terminal and enter the following command:\
 `npm run build`